We are committed to engaging with our stakeholders in a respectful manner and to building long-term, mutually beneficial relationships with them.

 - Next Op - recruits, trains, and places high-performing, middle-enlisted military leaders into industry careers.
 Enterprise provides volunteers to assist in resume writing, mock interviews and LinkedIn profile development.

-Approximately $45 million of investment and financial commitments over the last 3 ½ years went towards causes that Enterprise is passionate about.
+Over $50 million of investment and financial commitments from 2015 to April 2019 went towards causes that Enterprise is passionate about.
 Our financial contributions are only a part of our story in maintaining relationships in local communities in which we operate and our personnel live.

 Some examples include:

 Enterprise has contributed approximately $10 million to the areas surrounding Mont Belvieu, Texas since 2015.
-The contributions have gone towards economic development such as hospital or school district development, or community outreach including local charitable contributions.
+The contributions have gone towards economic development, education, or community outreach including local charitable contributions.

-Community Development: Enterprise partnered with Lavaca County, Texas Hospital district to fund a new medical professional building to attract new physicians to the community.
+Community Development: Enterprise partnered with with the Yoakum Hospital District in Lavaca County, Texas to fund a new medical professional building to attract new physicians to the community.
 Contributions totaling $6 million will be made over a ten year period.
 Enterprise is committed to enriching the areas in which we operate for the benefit our personnel, their families, and their neighbors.

 Education: Enterprise has been supporting the British American Foundation of Texas (BAFTX) since 2006 through scholarships and other contribution.
 The BAFTX scholarships are gifted to students of low income youth in Texas to provide opportunities to excel in Texas or through global education.